A-Legg/unfinished-asteroids/Chapter 1, Deploy.md

 I hope you are familiar with that - but just in case - you can use [XAMPP](https://www.apachefriends.org/pl/index.html) or find some [free web hosting](https://www.google.pl/search?q=free+online+hosting&oq=free+online+hosting&sourceid=chrome&es_sm=0&ie=UTF-8&gws_rd=ssl#q=free+web+hosting).

-When you upload the game where it should be - just navigate to `/www` folder through your web browser.
+When you upload the game where it should be - just navigate to this location in your web browser.

 Take your time... but please remember that we are quite near the deadline.